Beef Jerky Recipe

 Where To Buy Beef

-When you’re making beef jerky you want to use the highest quality meat you can find.
+When making beef jerky, you want to use the highest quality meat.
 I like to use grass-fed beef because it has a healthy fat profile than corn-fed beef.
-If you need a resource for sustainably grown meat and poultry here are a few resources.
+Here are a few resources if you need a resource for sustainably grown meat and poultry.

-What could be better than grass feed beef delivered right to your door?
+What could be better than grass-fed beef delivered right to your door?

 How To Slice The Beef

-You can slice the beef yourself at home or ask your butcher to do it.
-The butcher has industrial-grade slicers that make it easy to get thin slices of beef.
+You can slice the beef at home or ask your butcher.
+The butcher has industrial-grade slicers that make getting thin slices of beef easy.

-If you are going to slice the beef yourself, put the beef in the freezer for a few hours before slicing.
+If you will slice the beef yourself, put the beef in the freezer for a few hours before slicing.
 When the beef is extra cold, it will be easy to slice.
 Make sure you have a heavy cutting board and a sharp knife.

 You want to slice the meat into thin strips (about one-quarter inch thick).
 Thick slices will be hard to chew and will take forever to dry.